-Third Party Motor Insurance Policy Overview
+Third-Party Motor Insurance Policy Overview:

-Third party motor liability insurance is usually part of the main car insurance policy.
+Third-party motor liability insurance is usually part of the main car insurance policy.
 An important clause, some insurers may also offer this as a standalone add-on cover.
-This works out well for the penny conscious customer as the cost of a comprehensive car insurance policy is always much higher than a stand-alone third party cover.
-In India, third party insurance for private cars is offered by all car insurers, as it is mandatory, and is usually an essential requirement when people seek out car insurance policies.
-Again, third party motor insurance online- signing up for, and/or renewing existing policies is the latest technologically minded update in this insurance speciality.
+This works out well for the penny conscious customer as the cost of a comprehensive car insurance policy is always much higher than a stand-alone third-party cover.
+In India, third-party insurance for private cars is offered by all car insurers, as it is mandatory, and is usually an essential requirement when people seek out car insurance policies.
+Again, third-party motor insurance online- signing up for, and/or renewing existing policies is the latest technologically minded update in this insurance speciality.

-According to the Indian Motor Vehicles Act, third party liability cover is a statutory requirement.
-Aptly, the concept of ‘third party’ arises from the fact that the principal beneficiary of this policy isn’t the original policy-holder, or the insurance company, but an affected third party.
-Herein, this thoughtful policy will cover for the financial liability incurred by the car owner in the unfortunate event of the death or permanent disability of the third party that was impacted by the policy-holder’s vehicle in an accident.
+According to the Indian Motor Vehicles Act, third-party liability cover is a statutory requirement.
+Aptly, the concept of ‘third party’ arises from the fact that the principal beneficiary of this policy isn’t the original policyholder, or the insurance company, but an affected third party.
+Herein, this thoughtful policy will cover for the financial liability incurred by the car owner in the unfortunate event of the death or permanent disability of the third party that was impacted by the policyholder’s vehicle in an accident.
 In principle, IRDA calculates the compensation due to the victim on the earning capacity of the latter.

-Motor Third Party Insurance Premium Rates 2016
+Motor Third-Party Insurance Premium Rates 2017: